basho/basho_docs/content/riak/kv/2.2.0/index.md

 2. [Plan your Riak KV setup][plan index]
 3. [Configure Riak KV for your needs][config index]

->**Developing with Riak KV**
+{{% note title="Developing with Riak KV" %}}
->
->If you are looking to integrate Riak KV with your existing tools, check out the [Developing with Riak KV][dev index] docs.
+If you are looking to integrate Riak KV with your existing tools, check out the [Developing with Riak KV](/riak/kv/2.2.0/developing) docs.
 They provide instructions and examples for languages such as: Java, Ruby, Python, Go, Haskell, NodeJS, Erlang, and more.
+{{% /note %}}

 ## Popular Docs